 - homeowner (but not council leaseholder)

-How we can help
+How we can help you?

-- My landlord has asked me to leave
+- Your landlord has asked you to leave

 - Housing Benefit does not pay the full rent

 - You have a problem paying the rent or mortgage, or service charges

 - You need help to find somewhere to live